aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/_index.md

 {{% alert color="primary" %}}
 - Processing filters are applied to all images in the batch, including those without text.
-- PDF documents can contain more than one image per page.
-Therefore, the resulting `OcrInput` object can contain more images than the number of pages in the document.
+- In case of multi-page images or PDF files, the resulting `OcrInput` object will contain several single-page images, one image per page.
 {{% /alert %}}

 ```csharp